-My tent cabin making is an art form a craft.
-And are related to the family of tents that require some form of support for the fabric such as wood, before aluminum poles or graphite poles became available.
+My tent cabin making is an art and craft.
+I relate them to the family of tents that require support for the fabric such as wood, before aluminum poles or graphite poles became available.

 I always felt comfortable where my imagination was leading me.
 ArchiTENTure, Where Comfort Meets Canvas, is the result of my continuous encounter and re-encounter with my vision.
 It is my hope that my Totally Unique Cabins logo, becomes, a symbol for a growing family of tent cabin owners.